MahtaFetrat/Mana-Forced-Aligner/README.md

 ## Citation

-If you use ManaTTS Forced Aligner in your work, please cite:
+If you use Mana Forced Aligner in your work, please cite:

 ```bibtex
 @inproceedings{qharabagh-etal-2025-manatts,